jcs-elpa/define-it/README.md

 ### About Google Translate

-If you wouldn't want to select the `source` and `destination` every time, you should consider set these variables below like this.
+If you don't want to select the `source` and `destination` every time, you should consider set these variables below like this.

 ```el